 Mindfulness meditation gives us the chance to become more present with ourselves just as we are.

 As we take time each day to practice, we can check in with ourselves to identify how we feel so that we are aware of our thoughts, fears, and stresses.
-If you’re unsure how to begin a mindfulness meditation, this article is a great place to start: How to Practice Mindfulness Meditation.

 The practice of visualization allows you to play out the fear you have in your mind and then turn the situation around.
 Close your eyes and think about the thing you are afraid of.
 Imagine the situation and see yourself there.
 Feel the fear, and then move forward.
 Visualize yourself overcoming that fear and going beyond it.
 Imagine yourself succeeding, despite the fear.
 As you practice visualization, it allows you to see beyond the fear and gives you the confidence you need to overcome it.

 Fear can seem daunting and overwhelming, especially ones that we have held onto for years.
 Utilizing mindfulness can help you face those fears in a gentle, yet effective way.
 You don’t have to allow fear to control your life or hold you hostage.
 You have the power and tools you need to overcome any fear.
 Just take one thing at a time and keep moving forward.